killshot13/express-smtp-mailer/README.md

 `Ready to send mail!`

-verify full functionality by replacing the `'/example/frontend.js'` dirpath in `routes.js` and `server.js` with your own API routes
+verify full functionality by replacing `'./frontend/frontend.js'` with your own API routes and linking them to the endpoints defined in `./routes/mailrouter.js` and `./server.js`

 ### Success